A central limit theorem for the number of descents and some urn models: Balls on a circle

 \section{Balls on a circle}

 We conclude with an example that does not allow itself to be reduced to a P\'olya urn.
+In this model, $b_0$ black balls and $w_0$ white balls are initially placed in a circle, with $1\le w_0<b_0$.
+The balls are arranged along the circle to respect a placement rule which is described as follows:

+First, white and black balls are placed alternately.
+At a given moment, when there are only black balls to be placed, they placed next to each other (see Figure~1).

-In this model, 4 black balls and 2 white balls are initially placed in a circle, respecting the following rule: whites and blacks alternate until the adjacent blacks must be placed, the blacks being in excess.
-Then, 3 neighbouring balls are randomly drawn and removed; then two white balls and three black balls are inserted, in order to respect the layout rule.
-At the $n^{\text{th}}$ step, the urn contains $2n+4$ balls, including $S_n$ white.
-If we write $a_{n+1}=S_{n+1}-S_k$, we have
+Then, $3$ neighbouring balls are randomly drawn and removed; then $a$ white balls and $b$ black balls are inserted, in order to respect the placement rule.

+To ensure that the rule can always be met, assumptions must be made about $a$ and $b$.
+The assumptions $a\ge 1$ and $a+b\ge 4$ are natural so that there is always at least one white ball in the circle and the number of balls grows.
+We also need to add assumptions so that the blacks always stay ahead.
+We can consider alternatively \begin{enumerate} \item $b-a\ge 3$. \item $b-a=1$ and $w_0+b_0$ is odd. \end{enumerate}